Marijuana & DUI: What You Need To Know About THC & Driving

 Here are some of the reasons why it is important to wait until the effects of marijuana have passed before driving:

-- Even if you do not feel impaired, you could still be over the legal limit for driving under the influence of marijuana.
-The legal limit for THC in your blood is typically very low.
+• Even if you do not feel impaired, you could still be over the legal limit for driving under the influence of marijuana.

+• The legal limit for THC in your blood is typically very low.
 It is not worth the risk of driving while impaired by marijuana.
 Always wait until you are sober before getting behind the wheel.

 What Happens If You Refuse a Field Sobriety Test In Arizona?

-Contrary to popular belief, it is legal to refuse a field sobriety test in Arizona.
+Contrary to popular belief, it’s legal to refuse a field sobriety test in Arizona.
 It may be in your best interest to refuse this test because they are notoriously unreliable.
-If you choose to refuse a field sobriety test, law enforcement officers may ask you to take a blood or urine test.
+If you refuse a field sobriety test, law enforcement officers may ask you to take a blood or urine test.
 These tests are much more reliable.
 You do have the right to refuse these tests as well, but your license may immediately be suspended if you do.
-In these situations, contacting your DUI lawyer right away for advice and representation may be essential to the protection of your rights and reinstatement of your driving privileges.

 Get The Legal Representation You Need For a Marijuana DUI With Dove Law Firm